-The Susan & Garic Schoen Award - for excellence in computer studies - was merited by Ian A. Calamari.
+The Susan & Garic Schoen Award - for excellence in computer studies - was merited by Ethan M. Martinez.

-The Philelectic Society Award - for outstanding achievement in dramatics - was merited by Eric J. Hartupee.
+The Philelectic Society Award - for outstanding achievement in dramatics - was merited by Tim Tabthong.

-The Culture of Life Award - for the student who has shown exemplary leadership as a member of the Pro-Life Club at Jesuit High School - was merited by Brendan J. Besh.
+The Culture of Life Award - for the student who has shown exemplary leadership as a member of the Pro-Life Club at Jesuit High School - was merited by Benjamin M. Parks.

-The Giunio Socola Memorial Award - for excellence in public debate in the Lincoln-Douglas senior division - was merited by Reuben A. Hogan.
+The Giunio Socola Memorial Award - for excellence in public debate in the Lincoln-Douglas senior division - was merited by Benjamin M. Gillen '16.
 (Donated by Mrs. Anita Socola Specht.)

-The Lea Naquin Hebert Memorial Award - for excellence in debate in the Public Forum senior division - was merited by Mako C. Giordano '15.
+The Lea Naquin Hebert Memorial Award - for excellence in debate in the Public Forum senior division - was merited by Andrew J. Cerise '16.
 (Donated by her late sons, the Honorable F. Edward Hebert '20 and Mr. Gordon Ray Hebert '23.)

-The Felix J. Hebert Memorial Award - for excellence in debate in the Public Forum junior division - was merited by Andrew J. Cerise '16.
+The Felix J. Hebert Memorial Award - for excellence in debate in the Public Forum junior division - was merited by Arjun Verma '16.
 (Donated by his late sons, the Honorable F. Edward Hebert '20 and Mr. Gordon Ray Hebert '23.)

-The Aloysius J. Cahill Memorial Award - for proficiency in oratory - was merited by Rishab M. Chimmanamada '15.
+The Aloysius J. Cahill Memorial Award - for proficiency in oratory - was merited by Mayank Mardia '16.

-The John D. Schilleci Memorial Award - for excellence in elocution in the senior division - was merited by Mayank Mardia '16.
+The John D. Schilleci Memorial Award - for excellence in elocution in the senior division - was merited by Mako C. Giordano.

-The Professor Michael Cupero Memorial Award - for overall musical excellence - was merited by Quinn G. Stiller.
+The Professor Michael Cupero Memorial Award - for overall musical excellence - was merited by Patrick D. Fine.
 (Donated by his grandson, Col. Hamil M. Cupero '56.)

 The Reverend Francis A. Fox, S.J.
-Memorial Award - for proficiency in instrumental music - was merited by Richard A. Williams, Jr. (Donated by Mr. Harry Morel, Jr. '61 in memory of his late father, Mr. Harry J. Morel.)
+Memorial Award - for proficiency in instrumental music - was merited by Patrick D. Fine.
+(Donated by Mr. Harry Morel, Jr. '61 in memory of his late father, Mr. Harry J. Morel.)

-The Coach Edwin E. Toribio Memorial Award - for the senior who best combined scholarship and athletics - was merited by Joseph D. Hebert IV.
+The Coach Edwin E. Toribio Memorial Award - for the senior who best combined scholarship and athletics - was merited by Michael W. McMahon, Jr.

-The Robert T. Casey Memorial Award - for the varsity athlete who displayed exemplary sportsmanship and spirit - was merited by Evan M. Kramer.
+The Robert T. Casey Memorial Award - for the varsity athlete who displayed exemplary sportsmanship and spirit - was merited ex aequo by Daniel R. Edmund, Jr. and Patrick G. LaCour.

-The Larry Gilbert Family Memorial Award - for the best all-around athlete on the varsity teams during the 2013-14 school year - was merited by Joseph D. Hebert IV.
+The Larry Gilbert Family Memorial Award - for the best all-around athlete on the varsity teams - was merited by Carl R. LaForge III.

-The Coach Gernon Brown Memorial Award - for the best all-around athlete on the junior varsity teams during the 2013-14 school year - was merited by Mark R. Beebe, Jr. '16.
+The Coach Gernon Brown Memorial Award - for the best all-around athlete on the junior varsity teams - was merited by Christopher L. Beebe '17.

-The Rusty Staub Award - for the senior baseball letterman who exhibited exemplary leadership, sportsmanship, and spirit - was merited by Spencer A. Miller.
+The Rusty Staub Award - for the senior baseball letterman who exhibited exemplary leadership, sportsmanship, and spirit - was merited by Daniel R. Edmund, Jr.

-The Donald R. Ford Award - for the outstanding lineman on Jesuit's varsity football team - was merited by Michael T. McCombs.
+The Donald R. Ford Award - for the outstanding lineman on Jesuit's varsity football team - was merited by Hunter B. Robert.